 Initially, fans could pre-order 'Happy Now' via PledgeMusic.
 Now that they have gone under, it must be a headache for the band so near release?

 AG: Yeah, it isn't very good.
-It's terrible for the fans, and it’s awful for the Gang of Four.
+It's terrible for the fans, and it's awful for the Gang of Four.
 The production of vinyl and CDs has had to be moved and pushed back, and the money that was supposed to be doing that from PledgeMusic has disappeared.
 I have to say I'm not anywhere in as bad a position as some bands who are owed vast sums.
-Some groups are struggling to survive at all – it's an awful situation.
+Some groups are struggling to survive – it's an awful situation.
 Nobody at this point seems to have a concrete explanation of precisely what went wrong.
 It was a very healthy model, so what exactly went wrong?
-Whatever it was has fucked up what I've been doing, and it made it difficult to launch this album.
+Whatever it was has fucked up what I've been doing, making it difficult to launch this album.
 We predict that we will have numbers in the shops right now on the release date, but not enough.
 It will probably run out pretty quickly.